pglombardo/PasswordPusher/README.md

 [Learn more](https://github.com/pglombardo/PasswordPusher/tree/master/containerization#pwpush-postgres)

-PasswordPusher can be deployed to [Kubernetes](https://kubernetes.io/), [OpenShift](https://openshift.com/) or any [Docker](https://www.docker.com/) host.
+# On Kubernetes

-See the [containerization directory](https://github.com/pglombardo/PasswordPusher/tree/master/containerization) for details.
-Docker images hosted in [docker.io/r/pglombardo](https://hub.docker.com/r/pglombardo/).
+We currently don't supply a prebuilt Kubernetes YAML file but you can deploy the above Docker images using [this documentation](https://docs.docker.com/get-started/kube-deploy/).

-## OpenShift
+## On OpenShift

 See our [OpenShift documentation](https://github.com/pglombardo/PasswordPusher/tree/master/containerization#pwpush-openshift).